Shade-Corp/Superior/ObsLore/Warrior.md

 Knights are the generic soldier.
 They are however, by no means boring.
 Each knight is a central figure in warfare, turning tides with loyalty to their own banner.
 They unlock "oath" at level 15.
 This central mechanic allows them to swear an oath to a regent and obtain special effects in the midst of combat.
 The duelist is a god of blades.
 Creating isolated zones which allow them to cripple opponents, they can domain expansion all over the place.
 Think fiora x camille.
+Weapon masters wield a change blade, a sword capable of shifting form to any variety of damage.
+They are the embodiement of footwork and weapon skills.
+He has to chain together attacks and defenses using only his singular blade.
+Brutes hit hard and swing slow.
+Despite their hulking nature, brutes must be very methodical if they hope to enjoy success.
+Calvary chain quick dashes and lunges to route small groups of foes.
+Rell/hecarim.